kotek14/tornprice/README.md

 `python tornprice`

-### Why Linux only?
-Basically, the price resolver is an ugly bash script, so I cannot promise anything to Windows users.

-Probably I will make it work properly one day.
+### What did I update
+Back in the day my price resolver was a really ugly bash script.
+Now it's all Python-based.

+Additionally, I added the item cache (if it doesn't exist in the same directory as the program itself, it will be downloaded as `tornitems.kot`.

+Generally speaking, I rewrote the entire thing.
+Now it is not as disgusting to look at.